Canada–China relations: Canadian Parliamentarians join IPAC

-In the first week of June 2020, legislators from nine global parliaments—Canada, United States, Britain, Japan, the European Union, Germany, Australia, Norway and Sweden—formed the Inter-Parliamentary Alliance on China.
+In the first week of June 2020, legislators from nine global parliaments—Canada, United States, Britain, Japan, the European Union, Germany, Australia, Norway and Sweden—formed the Inter-Parliamentary Alliance on China (IPAC).
 The team lists John McKay and Garnett Genuis amongst its Canadian MPs.
 Marco Rubio and Robert Menendez number among its US members.
 Its foundational statement said:

-Genuis said Canada and other democracies ought to impose the kind of economic and diplomatic sanctions that the West imposed on Russia after it annexed Crimea from the Ukraine in 2014.
+Genuis said Canada and other democracies ought to impose the kind of economic and diplomatic sanctions that the West imposed on Russia after it annexed Crimea from Ukraine in 2014.

 Calls to boycott 2022 Beijing Winter Olympics

-In early June 2020, John Higginbotham, who was appointed Canada's chief diplomat in Hong Kong in 1989 for five years, called for Canada to organize a boycott of the 2022 Beijing Winter Olympics because of Xi Jinping's 2020 crackdown on freedom in Hong Kong.
+In early June 2020, John Higginbotham, who was appointed Canada's chief diplomat in Hong Kong in 1989 for five years, called for Canada to organize a boycott of the 2022 Beijing Winter Olympics because of Xi Jinping regime's 2020 crackdown on freedom in Hong Kong.
 Journalist Nathan VanderKlippe pointed out the dissonance between the detainment of Michael Kovrig and Michael Spavor and the tokens of friendship that are exchanged for Olympic Games.
 Canada's foreign ministry referred the problem to Canadian Olympic Committee and the Canadian Paralympic Committee who have yet to issue a response.
 In February 2021, David Shoemaker and Karen O'Neill, CEOs of the Canadian Olympic Committee and the Canadian Paralympic Committee respectively, dismissed the idea of boycott of the olympic games, arguing that such boycotts don't prevent human rights abuses.

-Canadian Parliament infiltration plot

-In late 2022, Global News reported on a suspected attempt by the PRC to infiltrate the Parliament of Canada by funding a network of candidates to run in the country's 2019 federal election.
+Expulsion of Chinese Diplomat from Canada

+On 8 May 2023, Canada expelled Zhao Wei, a Chinese diplomat based in Toronto, from Canada, after Wei was accused of intimidating a Canadian opposition legislator critical of Beijing.
+The legislator Wei was accused of intimidating was reported to be Conservative MP Michael Chong.
+In response to Canada's expulsion of Wei, China listed Jennifer Lynn Lalonde, Canadian Consul in Shanghai, as persona non grata, where she would be expelled by May 13.
+China justified the expulsion of Lalonde as a "reciprocal countermeasure".

+Interest in joining AUKUS

+On the same day that Canada expelled Zhao Wei, The Globe and Mail reported that Canada is seeking membership in the AUKUS defence pact to counter the rising threat from China.
+The Department of Global Affairs and the Privy Council Office are both reported to be in negotiations to include Canada in the pact.

+Cyber threats

+In October 2024, the Communications Security Establishment stated that Chinese government threat actors "have compromised and maintained access to multiple government networks over the past five years, collecting communications and other valuable information".

+On June 27, 2025, the Government of Canada ordered the Chinese surveillance technology firm Hikvision to cease its operations in Canada, citing national security concerns.
+The decision was announced by Industry Minister Mélanie Joly following a formal review conducted under the Investment Canada Act.
+The review included assessments from Canadian intelligence and security agencies, which concluded that Hikvision's presence posed potential risks to national security.